 With structured management on your side, you can expect sufficient budget, time, and resource allocation to meet your campaign goals.

-It’s not always easy for marketing managers to get their campaign budget requests approved, so you need effective management to get your campaign sponsors on board.
+It’s not always easy for marketing managers to get their campaign budget requests approved, so effective management is needed to get your campaign sponsors on board.

-It takes a lot to get your campaign from the conceptual stage to the approval stage.
-Proper planning will ensure you have a marketing campaign management strategy you can present to your project sponsor before allocating more time and resources.
+Proper planning will ensure you have a marketing campaign management strategy to present to your project sponsor before allocating more time and resources.

-Here are the steps involved in planning a campaign:
+Here are the steps involved in planning a winning campaign:

-Begin by consulting with the subject matter experts (SMEs) on your team about your marketing goals.
+Begin by consulting with your team's subject matter experts (SMEs) about your marketing goals.

-SMEs can include your sales team, product managers, the CEO, external advisors, or anyone who is familiar with the products or services about to be launched.
+SMEs can include your sales team, product managers, the CEO, external advisors, or anyone familiar with the products or services about to be launched.

 After you find out what you need to promote, you need to determine clear and measurable goals for the campaign.

-You can do this by consulting your leadership team about what they want to achieve.
+You can do this by consulting your leadership team about their goals.
 For instance, they may be looking for a 10% increase in return on ad spend (ROAS) within a specific timeframe.

 These business goals need to be specific enough so you can have a benchmark for your campaign’s success.